 A Collaborative Divorce or Mediation May be the Solution

-If divorce is inevitable, mediation or a collaborative divorce can help couples communicate better and constructively about the issues of their divorce and, in the end, to walk away from each other as amicably as possible.
+If divorce is inevitable, mediation or a collaborative divorce can help couples communicate better and constructively about the issues of their divorce and, in the end, walk away from each other as amicably as possible.

 If you are considering divorce, contact the Kim Mediation and Law Center for assistance with your collaborative divorce.